 The Relevance of Minority Stress, Intersectionality, and Community Connectedness for Affirmative Therapeutic Practice

-This one-hour evidence-based DEI presentation will provide learners with greater insight into the roles of minority stress and marginalization and their impact on autistic and wider-neurodivergent mental health, well-being, and quality of life outcomes, and recommendations to improve lived experiences.
+► Audience: Therapists seeking to deepen their understanding of minority stress and marginalization and their impact on autistic and wider-neurodivergent mental health, well-being, and quality of life outcomes.

 Dr. Monique Botha (They/Them)